Legal-NLP-EkStep/rhetorical-role-baseline/README.md

-# Automatic Structuring of Indian Court Judgements

-Automatic Structuring of judgements  focuses on segmenting a judgement into coherent chunks where each chunk belongs to a particular rhetorical role.This segmentation can play an important role in tasks like Summarization and act as building block for developing other legal  AI applications.

-### Need for structuring Indian court judgements
-Indian court judgements are structured in form of paragraphs but there are no explicit sections mentioned in the text.
-Judges have their own style of writing judgements which varies significantly by courts and case types.
-Since the court judgements tend to be long, automatic structuring of the judgements will significantly improve information retrieval and processing of the judgement.
+# BUILD: Benchmark for Understanding Indian Legal Documents

+Indian Court Judgements have an inherent structure which is not explicitly mentioned in the judgement text.
+Identification ofrhetorical roles of the sentences provides structure to the judgements.
+This is an important step which will act as building blockfor developing Legal AI solutions.
+We present benchmark for Rhetorical Role Prediction which include annotateddata sets , evaluation methodology and baseline prediction model.

 ### Data Collection
 The data collection process was aimed at collecting sentence level rhetorical roles in Indian court judgements.
-The data annotations were done voluntarily by Law students from multiple Indian law universities where each judgement sentence was classified  into one of the seven pre-defined rhetorical role.For a detailed overview of the process,please refer to the paper
+The data annotations were done voluntarily by Law students from multiple Indian law universities where each judgement sentence was classified  into one of the seven pre-defined rhetorical role.For a detailed overview of the process,please refer to the paper.

 ### Baseline
 The baseline model was created using unified deep